acs2405/LSysGen/README.md

 # Extended L System Generator

-This project implements an interpreter in C++ of L-Systems descriptor files (`*.lsd`) writen in a custom specific purpose language LSysDescriptor, LSysD or just LSD (see `Syntax and semantics`). lsysgen (or lsys) is a L System generator and interpreter.
-The program is also a compiler of a purpose specific language LSD (L System Descriptor), that defines one or more L Systems with an easy and compact syntax.
-You can just print the results of the L System but you can also create a SVG image from it (see --svg option).
-Enjoy creating plants and fractals with this tool!
+This project implements in C++ an L System generator and renderer and a LSDL (L System Defining Language) interpreter.
+LSDL is a custom specific purpose language (see `Syntax and semantics`) that has been created ad-hoc for this project as a way of describing L Systems to the generator.
+The program reads LSDL `*.lsd` files, that defines one or more L Systems with an easy and compact syntax.
+You can not only print the results of the L System but also create a SVG image from it (see `2D rendering`).

 An L system or Lindenmayer system is a parallel rewriting system and a type of formal grammar.
 An L-system consists of an alphabet of symbols that can be used to make strings, a collection of production rules that expand each symbol into some larger string of symbols, an initial "axiom" string from which to begin construction, and a mechanism for translating the generated strings into geometric structures.